SadiqHRH01/BCH-Giveaway/README.md

 ## Typical flows
 - Creator: create → copy contract address → simulate funding → wait for unlock.
 - Claimer: browse giveaways → enter address → claim after unlock → transaction simulated and UI updates.
+- Login with User A and create giveaway then log out and login with User B to claim the giveaway created by user A

 ## Tests & checks
 - Creator cannot claim their own giveaway.